 bubbles.
 However, close comparison of fresh surfaces shows that

-the samples likely differ in texture and weathering, not in
+the samples likely differ only in texture and weathering, not in

 The youngest flows of the Tschicoma Formation erupted 2.5 million years ago.
 However, these are exposed nowhere at the surface.
 They are found instead in well cuttings from Los Alamos Canyon and from Los Alamos National Laboratory wells further south.
 These have been dubbed the "northern dacites", and they are distinct from other Tschicoma flows.
 These likely erupted from vents in the Diamond Drive Graben.